lguerdan/Software-Engineering/readme.md

 ### Requirements

 In one of our first meetings our team discussed what features we felt would be essential for our application.
-From this discussion we decided upon some requirements.
+From this discussion, we determined our requirements.

 FRONT END